DivontrixDB

 • Active-active multi-region — write to any region, replicate to all

-• Online shard splitting — scale-out without downtime
+• Online shard splitting — scale-out with no downtime window

 • Versioned crypto-provider interface — algorithms are pluggable, not hard-wired

-• Per-record algorithm tag — old data stays verifiable under its original scheme
+• Per-record algorithm tag — old data stays verifiable, no format migration

-• Audited cutover — algorithm rotation is a logged, reviewable event
+• Audited cutover — rotation is a logged, reviewable event, not a flag flip

 Architecture deep-dive available under NDA.